brutusin/json/README.md

 ###Path expressions
 Path expressions allow referencing JSON data and schema subparts and traversing the JSON node tree.
 Implementing providers must ensure expressions are supported both for data and schema documents.

+No expression semantics are imposed by this SPI, leaving service providers all freedom in the election of the DSL.

 ## Java Annotations
 The following annotations can be used to customize schema generation, and must be supported by all providers:
 * [`@JsonProperty`](src/main/java/org/brutusin/json/annotations/JsonProperty.java).
 Lets specify standard schema properties like, default value, enumeration, title, description,...